jmonti-gh/jmonti-gh/README.md

 # Hi, my name is Jorge 👋
-I'm an electronics engineer currently delving into software solutions mainly with Python.
+I'm an electronic engineer currently delving into software solutions mainly with Python.

 🌱 I’m currently learning Advance OOP in Python.